EFV0804/ShaderToolBox/docs/math/math.md

 \vec{a} \cdot \vec{b} = \left\| \vec{a}  \right\|\left\| \vec{b}  \right\|
 $$

-Which implies that if we do a dot product of a vector with itself the dot product is equal to the length of the vector times itself:
+Firstly that can help us know if to vectors are parallel or not.
+And secondly, this implies that if we do a dot product of a vector with itself the dot product is equal to the length of the vector times itself:

 $$
 \vec{a} \cdot \vec{a} = \left\| \vec{a}  \right\|\left\| \vec{a}  \right\|